As my teacher says: "where there is life, there is yoga". Ever since I discovered the teachings of yoga I have been completely fascinated by it.

 After over 15 years of dedicated practice, I started teaching yoga since 2012 it was a natural step forward to travel to Mysore to deepen my studies with R. Sharath Jois at the Shri K.Pattabhi Jois Ashtanga Yoga Institute in 2015, and have been going back ever since to visit my teacher at the Sharath Yoga Centre.

 I am very humbled and grateful to be the first Lebanese practitioner to have received the blessings from my dear teacher R. Sharath Jois to teach Ashtanga Yoga.

 Ashtanga Yoga has been a part of my life since I can remember, and my practice has helped me grow stronger and at the same time maintain a forgiving attitude towards myself and others.
 Yoga inspires me to live each moment more mindfully to the fullest.

-It is an honour to be able to share my love and passion for yoga.
+It is an honor to share my love and passion for yoga.
 I am forever grateful to my Guru.